t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 - An Azure SQL Database Instance.
 This is the SQL PaaS service you will migrate the on-premise server to
   - You will create this as part of the lab
 - A Mongo DB that you will migrate data from to Cosmos DB
-  - A public Mongo DB will be made available to you to access remotely
+  - A public Mongo DB will be made available to you to access remotely (you will not find this in your portal)
 - An Azure Cosmos DB MongoDB instance
   - You will create this as part of the lab
 - The Microsoft Data Migration Assistant